Recording King RP-06 Review and Saddle Replacement

 Bone Saddle Replacement

 The RP-06 came from the factory with a bone saddle.
-The saddle shares similar characteristics to the standard Martin-style saddle, but about 1 mm shorter in length, and a center line B compensation pattern versus the Martin wave saddle.
+The saddle shares similar characteristics to the standard Martin-style saddle, but about 1 mm shorter in length, and a center line B compensation pattern versus the Martin forward GDA wave saddle.
 Nevertheless, a Martin-style wave bone saddle worked for this guitar by reducing length by 1 mm, which we did for the RP-06 shown in this article’s image.
 We ensured a flat saddle bottom for good contact with the bridge, and this produced a slightly fuller sound.

 Looking for a saddle replacement for another Recording King model?
 Saddle size will vary depending on year and model.
 View our article on How to Find the Right Saddle for Your Recording King Guitar.